AndrejLukic815/Andrej-portfolio.github.io/My_Resume.md

 So I applied and got accepted.
 After a couple of months, I make my first money by creating a realistic simulator.

-On 13 of Jun 2021, I participated in the Hackathon game jam that was organized by <a herf="https://game-chuck.com/">GameChuck</a> and ManpowerGroup Croatia.
+On 13 of Jun 2021, I participated in the Hackathon game jam that was organized by <a herf="https://game-chuck.com/">GameChuck</a> and <a herf="https://manpower.hr/news/new-post-1623069771">ManpowerGroup</a> ManpowerGroup Croatia.

 I and my team won that competition and earn some money and on top of that made some business deals along the way.